 With a multicultural population of children, Brookdale’s curriculum is designed to introduce your child to other cultures, foods, languages and to help them see how these all work together to create their community.
 We celebrate, embrace and encourage families to share their cultural traditions.

 An Inter-disciplinary approach to learning by dedicated and experienced teachers incorporates:

 The wide variety of activities peaks the interest of each age level and personality.

 Creativity and self-expression help build confidence in oneself promoting independence.
 Brookdale fosters these critical early learning skills through:

 Show and tell.

 In addition to the classrooms, Brookdale's unique "Big Room" provides children the chance to experience large motor skills rain or shine!
-One of the only area schools to offer such a comprehensive indoor activity space, perfect for our long New England winters.
+One of the only area preschools to offer such a comprehensive indoor activity space, perfect for our long New England winters.

 Meet Our Staff

-Brookdale's teachers engage as a team to create the best atmosphere possible to create an exciting and positive learning experience.
+Brookdale Nursery School's teachers engage as a team to create the best atmosphere possible to create an exciting and positive learning experience.
 Their unique talents enhance your child's preschool years.